BillyDM/awesome-audio-dsp/README.md

 - [`Wolf Spectrum`] - Real-time heat-map spectrum analyzer plugin.
 - [`EasySSP`] - Real-time spectrum analyzer and stereo analyzer plugin.
 - [`LUFS Meter`] - Real-time loudness meter with support for several international loudness standards.
-- [`x42-plugins`] - A collection of good quality effects and visualizers.
-Some plugins are also sold as a commercial product.
 ### DAWs & Hosts
 - [`Ardour`] - Feature-rich DAW.
 Focuses more on recorded music production over electronic music production.
 - [`LMMS`] - Feature-rich DAW focused on electronic music production.
 Contains many built-in synths and effects.